blueboxes/image2maze/README.md

 ## Features:
 * Generates Square Mazes
 * Generates Images Mazes
+* Set wall and background colours or use the image colours
-* Set Wall and Background Colours
+* Set pen and cell render sizes

 ## Samples